 Your doctor may diagnose granuloma annulare by examining the affected skin.
 He or she may take a small skin sample (biopsy) to examine under a microscope.

 - Oral medications.
-In severe cases, especially when the lesions are widespread, your doctor might prescribe antibiotics, antimalarials or drugs used to prevent immune system reactions.
+In severe cases, especially when the lesions are widespread, your doctor might prescribe drugs taken by mouth, such as antibiotics, antimalarials or drugs used to prevent immune system reactions.

 Preparing for your appointment

 You're likely to start by seeing your primary care doctor.
 He or she may refer you to a specialist in skin conditions (dermatologist).

 Before your appointment, you might want to list answers to the following questions: